Implications of the Loan-to-Share Ratio for the CU Industry

 More members are turning to credit unions.

-Membership across the credit union industry has grown 4.4% this year, which equates to 115.5 million members as of the end of Q2.
+Membership across the credit union industry added 5.8 million members last year, which equates to 135.5 million members at the end of 2022.
 Not only are credit unions seeing an increase in members, but an increase in usage as well.
 Members are investing more money with credit unions, and their account balances are rising.
-As 2019 is quickly approaching, it’s likely we’ll see member volume and engagement continue to rise.
+It’s likely we’ll see member volume and engagement continue to rise.

 As the U.S economy continues to grow, so will loan-to-share ratios.
 While this is beneficial to the financial industry, credit unions must also consider how they can manage their liquidity as loan growth continues.
-In some cases credit unions may enact tighter lending policies and others may seek additional instruments to help balance deposits and loans better.
-These strategies will not only be influenced by national performance but on state and regional levels as well.
-Come 2019, it will be interesting to see which states have taken steps to limit lending as others continue to fuel loan growth.
+In some cases, credit unions may enact tighter lending policies and others may seek additional instruments to help balance deposits and loans better.
+These strategies will not only be influenced by national performance, but on state and regional levels as well.
+Come the following years, it will be interesting to see which states have taken steps to limit lending as others continue to fuel loan growth.